mark-heffernan/walk-the-camino/src/posts/the-countdown-has-started.md

 ---

 ![The Camino de Santiago.
 Photo © MarBom/iStock](/images/iStock-842606444.webp)
+<small>Image Credits - Photo &copy; MarBom/iStock</small>

 My walk is locked in and in a month, I'll start my first day of walking!